parnoldx/mail/README.md

   * Rename email threads -> possible with IMAP
   * Not sure if merging is possible -> TODO
   * Notification are Opt-in for all except the Important category
-  * Replace a to big attachment with a link and upload it to some service - https://transfer.sh/
+  * Replace a to big attachment with a link and upload it to some service - Call a script standard https://transfer.sh/ but so can be customized
   * Check if it's is possible to replicate a note feature.
 Usecase.
 Email thread -> Phone Conversation -> Add notes to the corresponding topic
   * Get rid of those annoying email signatures in threads - https://github.com/mailgun/talon

 * Technology
   * Just using evolution data server - gives all imap stuff.
   * Additional must be the **filter rules of the mail provider be changeable per API**.
 Possible with OX and will be target.
-Do it as plugin, so other can add their provider if they want
+Do it as plugin, so other can add their provider if they want.
+Or call bash script or js stuff or something to help with authentification stuff and make it more accessible
   * If it's feasible to use a Trackingpixel blocker do it.
 Maybe something like https://github.com/stefanXO/PixelBlock - Investigate